 If a contact is noted to have joined the workflow too late for a step, this is a sign that the workflow is experiencing what we refer to as throttling.

-As an example, let's say you have 34,000 contacts being enrolled in a workflow.
-Our tool processes 20 contacts per second, therefore 1,200 contacts will execute an action per minute.
-All in all, it will take about 28 mins for all 34,000 contacts to execute one action.
+Let's say you have 34,000 contacts enrolled in a workflow.
+Your workflow tool processes 20 contacts per second, therefore 1,200 contacts will execute an action per minute.
+All in all, it will take about 28 minutes for all 34,000 contacts to execute one action.